Multi-view biomedical foundation models for molecule-target and property prediction

 \subsection{Drug-target interaction model}

-Ref. ~\cite{gorantla_proteins_2024} proposed a sequence-based framework to investigate the binding affinities of proteins and ligands whilst experimenting with various embedding types for this purpose.
-From this study, we adapted the model that uses convolutional neural network-based encodings obtained from the ESM-1b \cite{Rao2020.12.15.422761} sequences for representing the protein structure.
-In line with their model, we combined the CNN based protein embeddings with ligand embeddings, which were obtained from our models.
-The combined embeddings were then passed through a prediction head, which was again based on their proposed prediction head, expect for the difference in the size of the embeddings.
+Ref. \cite{gorantla_proteins_2024} proposed a sequence-based framework to investigate the binding affinities of proteins and ligands whilst experimenting with various embedding types for this purpose.
+From this study, we adapted their model for representing the protein structure that uses convolutional neural network-based encodings obtained from ESM-1b~\cite{Rao2020.12.15.422761}.
+We combined these CNN-based protein embeddings with ligand embeddings obtained from our models.
+The combined embeddings were then passed through a prediction head, which was based on the prediction head of Ref. \cite{gorantla_proteins_2024}.
 We used 64-dimensional protein and ligand encodings which are then concatenated to form a 128-dimensional embedding.
 The authors of Ref. \cite{gorantla_proteins_2024} used double this size.
-We experimented with combining CNN obtained protein embeddings with ligand embeddings obtained from various modalities of representation: Image, Text, Graph representations, and the combination of all three.
+We experimented with combining the protein embeddings with ligand embeddings obtained from various modalities of representation developed here: Image, Text, Graph, and multi-view.

-During training, the CNN and BMFM model weights were unfrozen gradually using the Xavier method.
-We used the batch size of 64 and the learning rate of 0.0005 for all models except for the Text model, for which we used the batch size of 128 and the learning rate of 0.00001.
-We trained for two thousand epochs, as suggested in ~\citep{gorantla_proteins_2024}, and used the best performing model on the validation set to predict the test set.
+During training, the protein, single- and multi- view model weights were unfrozen gradually using the Xavier method.
+We used a batch size of 64 and a learning rate of 0.0005 for all models except for the Text model, for which we used a batch size of 128 and a learning rate of 0.00001.
+We trained for 2000 epochs, as suggested in Ref \cite{gorantla_proteins_2024}, and used the best performing model on the validation set to predict the test set.
 We used six-fold cross-validation using one-sixth of the data for validation, one-sixth for testing, and the rest for training.
 The results were then averaged across the six cross-validation folds.

-\subsection{Statistical Analysis of select classification models}
+\subsection{Statistical analysis of select classification models}